huggingface/blog/better-transformer.md

 #### `pipeline` integration

 The `BetterTransformer` API from `optimum` came also with `pipeline` integration.
-If you are familiar with `pipeline` from `transformers`, you can simply import `pipeline` from `optimum.pipelines` and run your preferred pipelines as follows!
+If you are familiar with `pipeline` from `transformers`, you can simply import `pipeline` from `optimum.pipelines` and run your preferred pipelines as follows:

 ```python